-We're bringing hydrogen power to The Humber, the UK's most carbon-intensive industrial cluster.
+We're bringing hydrogen power to the Humber, the UK's most carbon-intensive industrial cluster.
 When hydrogen is used as fuel, it's only emission is water.

+Hydrogen to The Humber

 Hydrogen to Humber (H2H) Saltend, led by Equinor, will establish a world leading hydrogen production plant with carbon capture at px Group's Saltend Chemicals Park, helping to decarbonise the UK's largest emitting industrial region.